 Our relationships, time spent, occupations—these significantly influence our heart and destiny, but most consequential of all—our thoughts.

+Perspective—it drives our thoughts, actions or inactions, and beliefs.
 Our thoughts shape who we become, what we do and how we live.

 The old glass half full / half empty question is legitimate.
 The power of my heart to influence my mind is immense.

 It takes focus and fortitude because I’m still new at it.
 But when I fixate on God and His truth, I can endure these heart-weary seasons.

 “You don’t go to God because He’s useful, you go because He’s beautiful.
 And nothing is more useful than finding God beautiful.”
 Tim Keller

 This week, God blessed me with His beauty and goodness.

 - The half-moon winking through the morning-lit trees.

 - One last week with our ‘ole girl.